-State laws and insurance company guidelines vary but yes there are some carriers have a clause in their policy that lowers the limits to state minimums for permissive drivers.
+State laws and insurance company guidelines vary but some carriers have a clause in their policy that lowers the limits to state minimums for permissive drivers.

-When the limits are cut down to the state minimum requirements for permissive users, instead of the policyholder’s higher limits, this is typically referred to as a step-down provision.
-A policy with such a provision typically states that for an insured person, who is other than you, any relative, or resident, the insurerwill only provide limits up to the financial responsibility law of the statein which the accident occurs.
+When the limits are cut down to the state minimum requirements for permissive users instead of the policyholder’s higher limits, this is typically referred to as a step-down provision.
+A policy with such a provision typically states that for an insured person other than you, any relative, or resident, the insurer will only provide limits up to the financial responsibility law of the state in which the accident occurs.

 These states allow a step-down provision to be written in a policy: